cdmgtri/niem-ndr-validation-js/README.md

 - [x] Save conformance report
 - [x] Create NDR badge
 - [x] Link results to NDR rules
-- [ ] Support multiple NDR rule sets
+- [x] Support multiple NDR rule sets
+- [ ] User file selections
+  - [ ] Single file
-  - [ ] Compile and save NDR rule files
+  - [ ] Multi-select files
-  - [ ] Parse each XSD and determine appropriate NDR rule set
+  - [ ] zip file
-- [ ] Replace hard-coded XSDs with user file selections
+    - [ ] look for mpd-catalog for file instructions
+- [ ] Refactor Saxon-JS for Node.js implementation once available
 - [ ] Use NIEM tool template

-- [ ] Refactor Saxon-JS for Node.js implementation once available
+## Saxon JS

+Look at licensing for [Saxon JS](http://www.saxonica.com/saxon-js/index.xml).
+Can generate the necessary `Stylesheet Export Files (SEFs)` from Oxygen, but it may still be necessary to get a Saxon-EE license in order to use Saxon-JS.
+Can get the Saxon-EE license through Oxygen for a 25% discount (~ $350).

+## Compiling SEFs

+In Oxygen, go to Tools > Compile XSL stylesheet for Saxon...

+- Select `XSL URL`: Browse to the appropriate NDR `.sch.xsl` file from the full NDR zip.
+- Select `Target` as "Saxon-JS"
+- Make sure `Relocatable` is checked.
+- Select output file, e.g., "NDR-4.0-EXT.sef"

+## No support for NDR 3.0

+The NDR 3.0 schematron files do not generate the same SVRL output as do the 4.0 files, so they are not supported at this time.